 - Stealth Pun: Warpath is a tank who randomly makes exclamations.
 Looks like he has Tourette's, which is a homophone for "turrets."

 - Take That!: The comics by IDW and Dreamwave feature a lot of jabs against the forgotten competitor Challenge Of The Go Bots, mostly in the form of background characters resembling the Go Bots being killed in various ways.
 A few wrecked Gundam bodies can also be seen during a scene in the Movie.

-- Somewhat inverted recently, as the GoBots have started coming into the Transformers universe from theirs to seek either help or a new home (their universe is being destroyed as a result of one of Unicron's "deaths").
+- Somewhat inverted later, as the GoBots have started coming into the Transformers universe from theirs to seek either help or a new home (their universe is being destroyed as a result of one of Unicron's "deaths").